McGurk effect: Brain damage

 Both hemispheres of the brain make a contribution to the McGurk effect.
 They work together to integrate speech information that is received through the auditory and visual senses.
 A McGurk response is more likely to occur in right-handed individuals for whom the face has privileged access to the right hemisphere and words to the left hemisphere.
 In people that have had callosotomies done, the McGurk effect is still present but significantly slower.
 In people with lesions to the left hemisphere of the brain, visual features often play a critical role in speech and language therapy.
 People with lesions in the left hemisphere of the brain show a greater McGurk effect than normal controls.
 Visual information strongly influences speech perception in these people.
 There is a lack of susceptibility to the McGurk illusion if left hemisphere damage resulted in a deficit to visual segmental speech perception.
 In people with right hemisphere damage, impairment on both visual-only and audio-visual integration tasks is exhibited, although they are still able to integrate the information to produce a McGurk effect.
 Integration only appears if visual stimuli is used to improve performance when the auditory signal is impoverished but audible.
 Therefore, there is a McGurk effect exhibited in people with damage to the right hemisphere of the brain but the effect is not as strong as a normal group.

 Dyslexia

-Dyslexic individuals exhibit a smaller McGurk effect than normal readers of the same chronological age, but they showed the same effect as reading-level age-matched readers.
-Dyslexics particularly differed for combination responses, not fusion responses.
+People with dyslexia exhibit a smaller McGurk effect than normal readers of the same chronological age, but they showed the same effect as reading-level age-matched readers.
+People with dyslexia particularly differed for combination responses, not fusion responses.
 The smaller McGurk effect may be due to the difficulties dyslexics have in perceiving and producing consonant clusters.